zwave-js/node-zwave-js/packages/serial/api.md

     // (undocumented)
     FUNC_ID_ZW_SET_PROMISCUOUS_MODE = 208,// ??
     // (undocumented)
-    FUNC_ID_ZW_SET_SLAVE_LEARN_MODE = 164,// ??
+    FUNC_ID_ZW_SET_SLAVE_LEARN_MODE = 164,
     // (undocumented)
-    GetBackgroundRSSI = 59,// ??
+    GetBackgroundRSSI = 59,
     // (undocumented)
-    GetControllerCapabilities = 5,
+    GetControllerCapabilities = 5,// request the most recent background RSSI levels detected
     // (undocumented)
     GetControllerId = 32,
     // (undocumented)
-    GetControllerVersion = 21,// request the most recent background RSSI levels detected
+    GetControllerVersion = 21,// Not implemented
     // (undocumented)
-    GetLongRangeChannel = 219,
+    GetLongRangeChannel = 219,// Get protocol info (baud rate, listening, etc.) for a given node
     // (undocumented)
-    GetLongRangeNodes = 218,// Not implemented
+    GetLongRangeNodes = 218,// Reset controller and node info to default (original) values
     // (undocumented)
-    GetNodeProtocolInfo = 65,// Get protocol info (baud rate, listening, etc.) for a given node
+    GetNodeProtocolInfo = 65,// Not implemented
     // (undocumented)
-    GetNVMId = 41,// Reset controller and node info to default (original) values
+    GetNVMId = 41,// Replication send data complete
     // (undocumented)
-    GetPriorityRoute = 146,// Not implemented
+    GetPriorityRoute = 146,// Replication send data
     // (undocumented)
-    GetProtocolVersion = 9,// Replication send data complete
+    GetProtocolVersion = 9,// Assign a return route from the source node to the destination node
     // (undocumented)
-    GetRoutingInfo = 128,// Replication send data
+    GetRoutingInfo = 128,// Delete all return routes from the specified node
     // (undocumented)
-    GetSerialApiCapabilities = 7,// Assign a return route from the source node to the destination node
+    GetSerialApiCapabilities = 7,// Ask the specified node to update its neighbors (then read them from the controller)
     // (undocumented)
-    GetSerialApiInitData = 2,// Delete all return routes from the specified node
+    GetSerialApiInitData = 2,// Get a list of supported (and controller) command classes
     // (undocumented)
-    GetSUCNodeId = 86,// Ask the specified node to update its neighbors (then read them from the controller)
+    GetSUCNodeId = 86,// Control the addnode (or addcontroller) process...start, stop, etc.
     // (undocumented)
-    HardReset = 66,// Get a list of supported (and controller) command classes
+    HardReset = 66,// Control the removenode (or removecontroller) process...start, stop, etc.
     // (undocumented)
-    IsFailedNode = 98,// Control the addnode (or addcontroller) process...start, stop, etc.
+    IsFailedNode = 98,// Control the createnewprimary process...start, stop, etc.
     // (undocumented)
-    NVMOperations = 46,// Control the removenode (or removecontroller) process...start, stop, etc.
+    KickWatchdog500 = 184,// Control the transferprimary process...start, stop, etc.
     // (undocumented)
-    RemoveFailedNode = 97,// Control the createnewprimary process...start, stop, etc.
+    NVMOperations = 46,// Assign a priority route between two nodes
     // (undocumented)
-    RemoveNodeFromNetwork = 75,// Control the transferprimary process...start, stop, etc.
+    RemoveFailedNode = 97,// Put a controller into learn mode for replication/ receipt of configuration info
     // (undocumented)
-    ReplaceFailedNode = 99,// Assign a priority route between two nodes
+    RemoveNodeFromNetwork = 75,// Assign a return route to the SUC
     // (undocumented)
-    RequestNodeInfo = 96,// Put a controller into learn mode for replication/ receipt of configuration info
+    ReplaceFailedNode = 99,// Make a controller a Static Update Controller
     // (undocumented)
-    RequestNodeNeighborUpdate = 72,// Assign a return route to the SUC
+    RequestNodeInfo = 96,// Network update for a SUC(?)
     // (undocumented)
-    SendData = 19,// Make a controller a Static Update Controller
+    RequestNodeNeighborUpdate = 72,// Configure a static/bridge controller to be a SUC/SIS node (or not)
     // (undocumented)
-    SendDataAbort = 22,// Network update for a SUC(?)
+    SendData = 19,// Remove return routes to the SUC
     // (undocumented)
-    SendDataBridge = 169,// Configure a static/bridge controller to be a SUC/SIS node (or not)
+    SendDataAbort = 22,// Try to retrieve a Static Update Controller node id (zero if no SUC present)
     // (undocumented)
-    SendDataMulticast = 20,// Remove return routes to the SUC
+    SendDataBridge = 169,
     // (undocumented)
-    SendDataMulticastBridge = 171,// Try to retrieve a Static Update Controller node id (zero if no SUC present)
+    SendDataMulticast = 20,// Assign a priority route from a node to the SUC
     // (undocumented)
-    SendTestFrame = 190,
+    SendDataMulticastBridge = 171,
     // (undocumented)
-    SerialAPISetup = 11,// Assign a priority route from a node to the SUC
+    SendTestFrame = 190,// Allow options for request node neighbor update
     // (undocumented)
-    SerialAPIStarted = 10,
+    SerialAPISetup = 11,// supports NWI
     // (undocumented)
-    SetApplicationNodeInformation = 3,// Allow options for request node neighbor update
+    SerialAPIStarted = 10,// Get info (supported command classes) for the specified node
     // (undocumented)
-    SetLongRangeChannel = 220,// supports NWI
+    SetApplicationNodeInformation = 3,// Mark a specified node id as failed
     // (undocumented)
-    SetLongRangeShadowNodeIDs = 221,// Get info (supported command classes) for the specified node
+    SetLongRangeChannel = 220,// Check to see if a specified node has failed
     // (undocumented)
-    SetPriorityRoute = 147,// Mark a specified node id as failed
+    SetLongRangeShadowNodeIDs = 221,// Replace a failed node with a new one that takes the same node ID
     // (undocumented)
-    SetRFReceiveMode = 16,// Check to see if a specified node has failed
+    SetPriorityRoute = 147,// ??
     // (undocumented)
-    SetSerialApiTimeouts = 6,// Replace a failed node with a new one that takes the same node ID
+    SetRFReceiveMode = 16,// ??
+    // (undocumented)
+    SetSerialApiTimeouts = 6,// ??
     // (undocumented)
     SetSUCNodeId = 84,// ??
     // (undocumented)